Pete's Walks - Links

 Huntington's Disease Association

-I am not sponsored on my walks, but if you enjoy reading my journals please consider making a donation to the Huntington's Disease Association (to make an online donation, click on the white button at the bottom of their home page.
-I have chosen to support this particular charity because the family of one of my closest friends is afflicted with this incurable and hereditary disease.
+I am not sponsored on my walks, but if you enjoy reading my journals please consider making a donation to the Huntington's Disease Association (to make an online donation, click on the link at the bottom of their home page).
+I have chosen to support this particular charity because the family of one of my closest friends died from this incurable and hereditary disease.

 www.bertuchi.co.uk I came across Tim Bertuchi's excellent site while researching the Hertfordshire Chain Walk.
 As well as that walk, he has journals for several others in the London Area, such as The London Loop and The Lea Valley Walk.
 I have met up with Tim a couple of times for long walks here in the Chilterns.